loda-lang/loda-programs/programs/oeis/list2.md

 * [A219395](http://oeis.org/A219395) ([L20 program](A219395.asm)): Numbers k such that 18*k+1 is a square.
 * [A219498](http://oeis.org/A219498) ([L22 program](A219498.asm)): Number of n X 4 arrays of the minimum value of corresponding elements and their horizontal or vertical neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..1 n X 4 array.
 * [A219529](http://oeis.org/A219529) ([L11 program](A219529.asm)): Coordination sequence for 3.3.4.3.4 Archimedean tiling.
+* [A219621](http://oeis.org/A219621) ([L18 program](A219621.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal or antidiagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and columns, 0..2 n X 2 array.
 * [A219721](http://oeis.org/A219721) ([L23 program](A219721.asm)): Expansion of (1+7*x+5*x^2+7*x^3+x^4)/(1-x-x^4+x^5).
 * [A219846](http://oeis.org/A219846) ([L15 program](A219846.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal or antidiagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..2 n X 2 array.
 * [A220000](http://oeis.org/A220000) ([L31 program](A220000.asm)): Sixty fourths of an inch in thousandths, rounded to nearest integer.